raphael-group/PASTRI/README.md

 4. Cluster assignments

 See `example/Example.1.C`.
 The maximum likelihood cluster assignments for the given F, and the highest likelihood tree.
+Each row lists first the cluster index (corresponding the the same row in F, and the same node in the labeled tree), then the list of mutations assigned to that cluster (indexed according to their row in the input file (0-based)).

 ## 4 Basic Example